phreppo/rat/README.md

 ## Limitations

-`rat` cannot analyze a wide variaty of non-regular constructs in regular expressions, most notably *backreferences* and *lookarounds*.
+`rat` cannot analyze a wide variety of non-regular constructs in regular expressions, most notably *backreferences* and *lookarounds*.
 Some non-regular constructs, such as `$`, are supported in a limited form.
 Future improvements might fix this.